randomouscrap98/arduboy_toolset/README.md

 <img alt="Image converter" src="https://github.com/randomouscrap98/arduboy_toolset/blob/main/appresource/screenshot_imageconvert_main.png?raw=true" height=250>
 </p>

-A set of personal tools derived heavily from https://github.com/MrBlinky/Arduboy-Python-Utilities made as a learning exercise.
-I wanted to understand what makes Arduboy tick, while also maybe providing a slightly easier way to manage Arduboy.
+A set of personal tools derived heavily from https://github.com/MrBlinky/Arduboy-Python-Utilities.
+This is a fan project and not an official too, use at your own risk (see license).

 The toolset allows you to:
 * Upload and backup sketches + eeprom
 * Upload and backup FX flash data (carts of games)
 * Add/update games in the flashcart of your Arduboy (FX or otherwise)
 * Create/edit custom flashcarts with custom categories
-* Create/edit rudimentary `.arduboy` package files
+* Create/edit `.arduboy` package files
 * Convert images into code or data for use with the Arduboy2 or FX library

 ## Quickstart